RGShadow1001/Java-Lab/README.md

-# ☕ Java-Lab | B.Tech Year 1
+# ☕ Java-Lab | Pre B.Tech Learning
-This repository contains my progress and assignments for the Java programming course during my B.Tech.
+This repository contains my progress and assignments for the Java programming course before and during my B.Tech.
 It is managed remotely on an **Ubuntu Server** and synced with IntelliJ IDEA.

 ## 🚀 Learning Goals
 - [ ] Master Object-Oriented Programming (OOP)